GNU-Ymir/Documentations/en/objects/inheritance.md

 ### Final methods

-A base class can flags its method to avoid overriding.
+A base class can flag its method to avoid overriding.
 This flag is placed as a *custom modifier* before the name of the method.